 High in important minerals, Omega 3s and vitamin D, salmon is an excellent protein choice during that time of the month.
 Vitamin D has been proven to lower the risk of PMS by over 30 per cent, and several studies have concluded that it plays an integral role in a woman’s hormonal road map.

-A great snack or side to any meal, low-fat yogurt contains calcium, which may help keep you from a PMS downward spiral.
+A great snack or side to any meal, Greek yogurt contains calcium, which may help keep you from a PMS downward spiral.
 A woman’s calcium level fluctuates before, during and just after her menstrual cycle.
-Meanwhile, consuming an 8-ounce portion of fat-free or low-fat yogurt provides 25 per cent of your daily requirement for calcium.
+Meanwhile, consuming an 8-ounce portion of yogurt provides 25 per cent of your daily requirement for calcium.
 Make sure to pair it with vitamin D-rich foods, as vitamin D helps with the absorption of calcium; combine these two together for a powerhouse of PMS-smashing results.
 Bam.

 Stop monkeying around and eat your protein-and-vitamin-rich bananas.
 Bananas are chockfull of potassium, which is essential in preventing water weight gain and bloating.
 A banana every day during the time of your cycle may help you to reduce the amount of pre-menstrual fluid retention so that you can button your jeans.

 No longer the cholesterol monsters they were once made out to be, eggs are making a comeback on the nutritional list of foods good for you.
 Eggs tackle the symptoms of PMS with rich sources of vitamins E, B6 and D. These are some of the vitamins that control how chemicals are released in the brain, including the hormonal chemicals associated with PMS.
 Choose free-range, organic eggs for a healthier version.
 Hard-boiled, over-easy, in your favorite salad, or poached; however you fix them, say bye-bye to PMS.